 Through a feminist analysis of selected poems by Sylvia Plath, this study has highlighted Elaine Showalter's concept of gynocriticism and its three stages of development.
 Gynocriticism is a new feminist approach that looks at females' writings from a female perspective.
 It is against the traditional feminist approaches that seek the equality between men and women.
 Showalter stresses the importance of female writers, their literary status, female protagonists as represented in literary works in general and the examination of literary works written by females.
 She concentrates also on women's identity, assumptions and theories as represented in their works from their own point of view, regardless of men's opinions.
-The three stages of gynocriticism suggested by Showalter are the "Feminine Phase" in which women writers tackle women's issues like women's oppression and their role in society, the "Feminist Phase" in which women writers tackle women's position has been proven and they no more produce angry or defensive works.
+The three stages of gynocriticism suggested by Showalter are the "Feminine Phase" in which women writers imitate men and do not write about women's problems and situations in society, the "Feminist Phase" in which women writers tackle women's issues like women's oppression and their role in society as well as the "Female Phase" in which women's position has been proven and they no more produce angry or defensive works.